buzzqw/TUS/OBSS/OBSSv2-eng.md

 Nothing prevents a character from receiving more powers from different Patrons!
 At high levels when the character has a high score in the various Traits he possesses, this will happen frequently.

->>> The Narrator can still grant being a Follower or Devotee even if the Traits do not perfectly match.
+>>> **Your game your fun**: The Narrator can still grant being a Follower or Devotee even if the Traits do not perfectly match.
 At the request of the player and at his discretion, he can evaluate the similarity of some Traits of the character to those of the Patron and consider them suitable to be a Follower or Devotee.
 In these situations, it is necessary to understand how the player frames the character and understand not only if the Traits but also if the feeling of the character is akin to the chosen Patron.

 **Energy - Elements Table**

 | **Positive** (+1) | **Neutral** (0) | **Negative** (-1) |
 | --- | --- | --- |